Consumer Information Regarding Telehealth

 - Be sure you are satisfied with the methods used to ensure your communications with and by the therapist will be confidential.

-- According to Business and Professions Code Section 2290.5, prior to the delivery of health care via telehealth, the health care provider at the originating site shall verbally inform the patient that telehealth may be used and obtain verbal consent from the patient for this use.
-The verbal consent shall be documented in the patient's medical record.
+According to Business and Professions Code Section 2290.5, prior to the delivery of health care via telehealth, the health care provider initiating the use of telehealth shall inform the patient about the use of telehealth and obtain verbal or written consent from the patient for this use.
+The consent shall be documented.
 All laws regarding the confidentiality of health care information and a patient's right to his or her medical information shall apply to telehealth interactions.
+If you believe you have been treated unprofessionally by a BBS licensee or registrant, either through treatment over the Internet, or by any other means, review our information on filing a complaint.
+Below are the relevant statutes and regulations governing the use of telehealth:

 (a) For purposes of this division, the following definitions shall apply: